 What is AI voice cloning?

 AI voice cloning is a technology that uses artificial intelligence to replicate a person's voice.
-This involves training algorithms on audio samples of the target voice, enabling the AI to generate speech that closely mimics the original speaker's tone, pitch, and inflection.
-This technology has various applications, including in entertainment and customer service, but it also raises significant security concerns, particularly in banking, where it can be exploited for fraud.
+This involves training algorithms on audio samples of the individual's speech to create a digital model.
+The cloned voice can then produce new speech that sounds remarkably like the original speaker.
+This technology has gained attention for its potential applications in entertainment and accessibility, but it also raises significant concerns regarding privacy and security, particularly in financial sectors where impersonation could lead to fraud.

 How does AI impact banking security?